mrotundo/datalakedev/docs/index.md

 A streaming technology similar to Kafka.

 ### Storage Gateway
-Storage gateway essentiall offers a NFS mount which connnects with Amazon S3.
+Storage gateway essentially offers a NFS mount which connects with Amazon S3.
 This mount can be setup on

 ### Snowball
 Snowball is a semi on-premise solution wherein Amazon provides you with a server to install in your data center and it will then securely ship data up to AWS.